backdrop-contrib/antiscan/README.md

 Usually it is a bad crawler looking for known potentially vulnerable paths, such as "wp-admin.php", "xmlrpc.php" and so on.

+**New in version version 1.x-1.0.4:** option "Report to AbuseIPDB" can be enabled for automatic reporting to AbuseIPDB about blocked scanners activity.
+(You need to install [AbuseIPDB report](https://backdropcms.org/project/abuseipdb_report) module to see and use this option.)

 Installation
 ------------
 Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules